jhmkorndorfer/stic/progress.md

    42 | #include <eigen3/Eigen/Dense>

 ### Learnings
 - To fix the issues above:
     - **ml Eigen/3.4.0-GCCcore-11.3.0**
     - Modify the include statement on **solveLinearCXX.cc:3:1, clm.cc:51:10, clm.h:42:10** to avoid including from a local compilation of Eigen and use the actual module.
 Otherwise one needs to install Eigen Localy.

-### Next Steps
-- Test run stic on UBELIX.
-- Install it on miniHPC
-- Trace stic

 ---